Govt. Tourism License 3195/080/81

 • Airport pick up / drop off by private Car.

-• Kathmandu sightseeing by car and tour guide.
+• Kathmandu sightseeing will be done by private car and a tour guide.

-• The company provides all tents, kitchen, dining & food at high camp.
+• The company provides all tents, kitchen, dining & food at the high camp.

 • The company provides all fixed ropes and main rope, snow bar, rock piton, etc.